temporalio/edu-ai-workshop-mcp/codespace-configure-mcp.md

 6. When you open Claude Desktop, you should now see your configured MCP server on your Claude Desktop.

 ![Configured Claude Desktop](https://i.postimg.cc/W4dNR4BQ/configured-mcp-server.png "Configured Claude Desktop")

+**Troubleshooting Note**:
+If your Claude desktop is stuck and not loading, even on a force quit, this may be because of an incorrect configuration.
+In this case, search for `claude_desktop_config.json` from your machine instead and edit the file from there instead of from Claude Desktop.